 .Add Type:=xlValidateList, AlertStyle:=xlValidAlertStop, Formula1:=Join(product, “,”): We are adding a data validation list here.

-- AlertStyle determines what type of alert we are going to show if the user gives an entry outside the list.
+- AlertStyle determines what type of alert we will show if the user makes an entry outside the list.

-- Formula1:=Join(region, “,”): By the Formula, we are providing values in the validation list.
-We had some strings in the product By using the Join method, we are combining them with a separator comma(,).
+- Formula1:=Join(region, “,”): we provide values in the validation list by the Formula.
+We had some strings in the product.
+By using the Join method, we combined them with a separator comma(,).
 These values or items will be our source in the validation list.

-.IgnoreBlank = True: By this line, we are permitting blank values.
+.IgnoreBlank = True: By this line, we permit blank values.

 .ErrorMessage = “Please Provide a Valid Input”: It will set an error message in the data validation error dialog box